 Concerns or complaints can be expressed by:

-- talking directly to the person you are complaining about
+- talking directly to the person you have concerns or complaints about;

 - requesting a meeting with the Executive Director